SarankumarJ/LU-Decomposition/README.md

 ![gitlogo](output2.png)

 ## Result:
-Thus the program to find the LU Decomposition of a matrix is written and verified using python programming.
+The program to find the LU Decomposition of a matrix is written and verified using python programming.